Level Set® 500 HF Self-Leveling Underlayment

 Silane modified adhesives (SMAs) are disrupting tile installation, providing significant advantages for some of the most extreme applications.

-NTCA Webinar presented by Heather Ruhl, National Technical Manager at H.B.
-Fuller
+NTCA Webinar presented by Heather Ruhl, National Technical Manager at TEC Specialty Products

 Surface preparation is one the most important variables in floor construction profitability.
 To help control this variable and increase margins, TEC® has compiled the following best practices.